mbezaire/labs/seaslug/README.md

 {% next %}

 Now, try implementing your idea(s) in the program.
 You may need to add additional variables or functions in order to do so.

+Add comments to your code, documenting the changes you have made and the assumption or simplification they address.

 Make sure to test and graph your code - does it make sense?
 How does it compare to your original simulation?